Submit your alumni news or updates here!

 Stephen Schroeder (BFA, 2000) has performed with Zenon Dance Company since 2001, with ARENA Dances, Minnesota Dance Theatre, TU Dance, Nautilus Music Theater and the Minnesota Opera.
 In addition, he currently acts as Zenon’s technical coordinator and was recently awarded the 2012 McKnight Artist Fellowship for $25,000.

-Jadd Tank & Molly Wolf (BFA, 2012) are currently dancing for Legitimate Bodies Dance Company under the direction of Cristina Goletti and Nick Bryson in Birr, Ireland.
-They will be premiering their evening-length performance in Birr, Ireland then will embark on a tour performing this work in venues around Ireland.
-Jadd and Molly are also continuing their collaboration as WolfTank Productions, working on interdisciplinary performance duet that they plan to perform this November (2012) as a works-in-progress, in Beirut, Lebanon and beyond that as a complete work in international dance conferences and residencies.
+Jadd Tank & Mollie Wolf (BFA’s, 2012) have danced for Legitimate Bodies Dance Company under the direction of Cristina Goletti and Nick Bryson in Birr, Ireland.
+They premiered their evening-length performance in Birr, Ireland then embarked on a tour performing this work in venues around Ireland.
+Jadd and Mollie also continued their collaboration as WolfTank Productions, working on interdisciplinary performance duet that they plan to perform November 2012 as a works-in-progress, in Beirut, Lebanon and beyond that as a complete work in international dance conferences and residencies.
 Jadd was also part of Tara Rynders “You & Me” performance in San Francisco.
-Excerpts of Jadd & Molly’s Avant Guerre promo videos can be found below.

 Theresa Anton (MFA, 2004) dances with Hannah Kahn Dance Company and is the co-owner of the multi-media design company, Cloudburst.